Partial resampling to approximate covering integer programs: Acknowledgments

 Thanks to Vance Faber for helpful discussions and brainstorming about the integrality gap constructions, and to Dana Moshkovitz for her helpful input on inapproximability.
+Thanks to Chandra Chekuri and Kent Quanrud for discussions about the work \cite{cq}.
 Thanks to the anonymous SODA 2016 and journal reviewers for helpful comments and corrections.